 How could we eat with her right there?

 Then, over the next week, the planning of the funeral and the stress of what to wear, what to say, kept me in a knot of stress and agony, actual physical agony.
 The night before the funeral, my husband and my best friends sat with me in my childhood bedroom as I lay on my side, writhing with stomach pain.
 I hadn’t eaten all day.

 After the funeral, there were the sandwiches again.
 Again I ate.
 I felt fine, physically.
-Emotionally, though the sadness sometimes still punches me right there in the same gut that hurt so badly that night, the grief was mostly peaceful.
+Emotionally, the grief was mostly peaceful.
 I told people it felt hopeless.
 There was nothing I could do.
 I couldn’t save her.
 I couldn’t bring her back.
 I was sad.
 But there was a feeling of peace.
 I guess that’s acceptance, but it’s more like surrender.
 It’s like giving up.
 I don’t yield to a religious higher power per se, but I surrendered to a higher power.
 There is no higher power than death, right?

 It’s the same, now.
 I can’t save anyone, except by staying home.
 I can’t go to work since there’s little work to do, so I write, read, play with the kids, watch TV.
 It feels a lot like that time after my mom died, when the funeral was over and the friends were gone, and my sister and I stayed five weeks, or four weeks.
 I can’t remember exactly.
 Like now, the time stretched and shrunk until it meant nothing.
 We stayed and helped my dad.
 We helped by ... doing nothing.
 We were there.
 He fed us.
 We watched TV.
 It was relaxing, almost.

 You’re going to say I’m depressed.
 Of course, I’m depressed.